Stephen-Kimoi/ICP-to-do-examples/examples/post-likes-tutorial/rust-backend/README.md

 # Post Likes Rust Backend

-This is a Rust backend service that demonstrates how to use the ICP Rust agent to interact with a deployed post-likes canister on the Internet Computer.
+This is a Rust backend service that demonstrates how to use the ICP Rust agent to interact with a deployed [post-likes canister](../src/post_likes_backend/) on the Internet Computer.

 ## Features

-- **ICP Integration**: Uses the official ICP Rust agent (`ic-agent`) to communicate with canisters
+- **ICP Integration**: Uses the official [ICP Rust agent (`ic-agent`)](https://internetcomputer.org/docs/building-apps/interact-with-canisters/agents/rust-agent/) to communicate with canisters
 - **RESTful API**: Provides HTTP endpoints for all post-likes operations
 - **Async/Await**: Built with Tokio for high-performance async operations
-- **Error Handling**: Comprehensive error handling with detailed logging
-- **CORS Support**: Cross-origin resource sharing enabled for frontend integration

 ## API Endpoints